IanTurner19/MathM148/models/README.md

 ## just_random_forest.ipynb
 This notebook built a random forest regressor to predict min ticket price on data without venue capacity information.

+## NeuralNetwork_TicketPrice.ipynb
+This notebook builds a custom Neural Network implemented from scratch to predict ticket price from our data.

+## linreg_slopes
+These are the full results of coefficients of various features from a linear regression model.